hhovhann/document-comment-service/README.md

 2. **Robustness**: Multiple strategies provide fallback options
 3. **Precision**: Can be as precise or as general as needed
 4. **Extensible**: Easy to add new location strategies
-5. **Validation**: Built-in validation ensures location references are valid
+5. **Validation**: Built-in validation in strategies ensures location references are valid

 ## 📦 API Endpoints